At Their Best:

 FOCUS of ATTENTION: What is missing.

-- Positive aspect: The ability to see perceive beauty even in sadness, and to improve the world with unique creativity, artistry, or insightful observation.
+- Positive aspect: The ability to improve the world with unique creativity, artistry, or insightful observation.

-- Negative aspect: The tendency to allow themselves to wallow in melancholy and to carry their emotional burdens too far.
+- Negative aspect: The tendency to allow themselves to wallow in melancholy, suffering, and frustration.

 Strategies For Growth: